IBM/openshift101/workshop/exercise-07/README.md

 ![The pod is created from the internal container repository](../.gitbook/assets/assets_-LtBxDkdPh1ZKmLAzW5v_-LtiA8xoR9evM5RpWqWE_-LtiDjyDd9SpDsBUKfBI_image.png)

 Let's start with the deployment yaml.
-For more details see the Kubernetes documentation for deployments.
+For more details see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for deployments.

-Definition of `kind` defines this as a `Deployment` configuration.
+The definition of `kind` defines this as a `Deployment` configuration.

 ```yaml
 kind: Deployment